DDriggs00/mavlinkinterface/Documentation/Passive/getDepth.md

 getDepth # Assuming the submarine is surfaced
 # returns 0

-getdepth # Assuming the submarine is 5.4 meters below the surface
+getDepth # Assuming the submarine is 5.4 meters below the surface
 # returns 5.4
 ```